State Department’s TechWomen 2012 Visit Berkeley Lab

 October 2, 2012

-“One of the goals of this program is to expose these women to organizations like Berkeley Lab, which have a wide range of expertise—in computer hardware and software, computational science, applied mathematics, as well as networking and middleware—and specialize in applying these skills to solve scientific problems, as well as support a national research community,” says Taghrid Samak, a postdoctoral researcher in Berkeley Lab’s Computational Research Division (CRD) and TechWomen mentor.
+“One of the goals of this program is to expose these women to organizations like Berkeley Lab, that have a wide range of expertise — in computer hardware and software, computational science, applied mathematics, as well as networking and middleware — and specialize in applying these skills to solve scientific problems, as well as support a national research community,” says Taghrid Samak, a postdoctoral researcher in Berkeley Lab’s Computational Research Division (CRD) and TechWomen mentor.

 “TechWomen gave us a valuable opportunity to learn and collaborate with our American companions.
 Although we come from different countries and cultures, as scientists we all share the same interests and concerns.
 For instance, issues like climate change and drought cross national boundaries affect us all,” says Faida Mansouri Joumade, a TechWoman from Tunisia.
 Joumade holds an engineering degree in agronomy and specializes in soil science and geometrics.
 During her U.S. visit, she was mentored by Samak and Deb Agarwal in Berkeley Lab’s CRD.

-TechWomen is an initiative of the U.S. department of State’s Bureau of Educational and Cultural Affairs (ECA).
+TechWomen is an initiative of the U.S. State Department’s Bureau of Educational and Cultural Affairs (ECA).
 TechWomen is managed by the Institute of International Education (IIE) and implemented in partnership with the Anita Borg Institute for Women in Technology.